 Encantada exiting the Bobcaygeon Lock

-There was a small grocery store in town, so we were able to provision, and we of course made the obligatory stop at Biglies, a renowned store among Canadian that has varied merchandise (kitchen stuff, bath stuff, some boutique type clothes and jewelry, beach wear), but is known for its shoe department.
+There was a small grocery store in town, so we were able to provision, and we of course made the obligatory stop at Biglies, a renowned store among Canadians that has varied merchandise (kitchen stuff, bath stuff, some boutique type clothes and jewelry, beach wear), but is known for its shoe department.
 It is huge, with a great selection, but we were coming through towards the end of the season, and inventory was depleted.
 Oh well, didn’t really need shoes anyway!

 We had a nice visit from the Bobcaygeon AGLCA Harbor Hosts, and they offered suggestions for dinner in town.
 Taking their advise, we set off with Jeff and Lucy to The Bobcaygeon Inn for a casual dinner on the water, after enjoying docktails aboard Encantada’s beautiful back porch.
 As with other towns on the water, the park on the canal was holding a free concert, and we had a great view of it from Encantada.
 After dinner, we all went back to Misty and enjoyed “Little Beers”.
 After 6 locks and five hours on the water, we were all pooped…time for bed!

 The short 15 mile run to Fenelon Falls took only two hours, arriving at 11:15 am.
 The small town runs right along the canal and lock.
 After getting settled, we went looking for Dolce, a small restaurant we had read about for fresh and yummy food.
 We enjoyed a panini and a veal sandwich, and scooped up some rolls and butter tarts to take back to the boat!

 Nancy rode her bike around town and found the farmer’s market, the Curling Club, the used book store and a few cute shops, and we took a walk over to the falls along the lock.